envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What is a framework?
 A: It is a conceptual and technological structure of defined support, usually with artifacts or concrete software modules, which can serve as a basis for the organization and development of software.

+#### C7

+Q: What is typescript?
+It is an open source programming language developed by Microsoft, which has object-oriented programming tools, very favorable if you have large projects.

+Q: What is a superset?
+A: It is a programming language written on top of another language.

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto